Team-cybuy/cybuy-doc/SoftwareRequirementsSpecification.md

 ## 2. Overall Description

 ### 2.1	Vision
 Inspired by platforms like “Shpock” and “eBay Kleinanzeigen” we strive to provide a more streamlined experienced with equal treatment of listings, opposed to the industry standard of offering commercial sellers preferred treatment.
-Ease of use and secure accounts are our top priority to ensure a good online negotiating experience.
+Ease of use and maintainability are our top priorities to ensure a good online negotiating experience.

 ### 2.2	Use Case Diagram
+Highlighted are the (almost) implemented Use Cases.\
 ![Use Case Diagram](/resources/UseCaseDiagram.png)

 ### 2.3	Technology Stack